|Start Date:||Level:||Course Type:|

 All of our award-winning learning resources are of the highest quality and are designed to be engaging and interactive to keep you focused on your learning at all times.

-You will be required to complete a minimum of 30 hours of study to complete this course.
+You will be required to undertake a minimum of 20 study hours to complete this qualification.

 The course comprises of one mandatory module: